PeterVranken/ST4ForOctave/trunk/readMe.md

     The current Java class path can be double-checked with typing `javaclasspath` in the Octave command line window.

+    Some of the sample use absolute paths for template group files and are not affected, but

     Several ways exist to modify the Java class path of Octave.
 You may do this on the fly with Octave command `javaaddpath` or you rely on the startup file `javaclasspath.txt`.
 We provide you a template for this